huggingface/optimum-graphcore/README.md

 `pip install optimum[graphcore]`

-Optimum Graphcore is a fast-moving project, and you may want to install from source:
+Optimum Graphcore is a fast-moving project, and you may want to install from source.

 `pip install git+https://github.com/huggingface/optimum-graphcore.git`

+## Running the examples

+There are a number of examples provided in the `examples` directory.
+Each of these contains a README with command lines for running them on IPUs with Optimum Graphcore.

-Last but not least, don't forget to install requirements for every example:
+**To run the examples you are required to install `optimum-graphcore` from source.** Don't forget to also install the requirements for every example:

 `cd <example-folder>
 pip install -r requirements.txt`